By Steve Roth

 Competition is widely fetishized as a cure for all ills, but its adherents fail to realize its fundamental (and undeniable) virtue: it creates incentives for groups to cooperate.

 Only a tiny handful of species, out of millions that have evolved over 4.5 billion years, have developed eusociality and widespread, large-group altruism.
 It’s really hard (unlikely) for it to evolve, because in-group selection among competitors — undercutting the group for individual benefit — is such a powerful, dominant, contrary evolutionary force.
-Eusociality exists among a number of insect species, some crustaceans, and just a few mammal species — mole-rats, and notably, humans.
+Every species competes, but eusociality only exists among a number of insect species, some crustaceans, and just a few mammal species — mole-rats, and notably, humans.

 And humans have turned that dial to eleven (see Ultrasociality).
 Maybe because of our capacity for language, humans have developed as the globe-dominating eusocial species, sharing on a scale of millions and billions of individuals.
 The 21% of GDP that the average rich country shares via social spending is only one roughly measured expression of that reality.